 First BPC Report:

-Equal powers were proposed for the both Houses.
+Equal powers were proposed for both Houses.
 No mention of National Language was made.

 East Bengal opposed this report and Liaqat Ali Khan withdrew it.